romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/iam/index.en.md

 **Which of the following services do you need to call from AWS STS service after you authenticate with your on-premise?**

-- A. AssumeRoleWithSAML
+1. AssumeRoleWithSAML
-- B. GetFederationToken
+2. GetFederationToken
-- C. AssumeRoleWithWebIdentity
+3. AssumeRoleWithWebIdentity
-- D. GetCallerIdentity
+4. GetCallerIdentity

 <details>
 <summary>Explanation</summary>